Wheatland County - 4-H & Youth Development

 What is 4-H?

 Montana 4-H is the youth development program of Montana State University Extension.
 4-H is the largest, out-of-school youth development program in the state, reaching nearly 20,000 youth in all 56 counties each year.
 In 4-H, if you can dream it, you can do it!
 4-H offers more than 200 different projects and learning experiences that actively engage youth while having fun.
 4-H projects rely on trained adult volunteers who work with youth as partners and a resource for hands-on learning.
-From learning how to cook or sew, to raising an animal, conservation and robotics.
-4-H offers youth a wide range of choices and opportunities for them to learn and grow.
+From learning how to cook or sew, to raising an animal, conservation and robotics, 4-H offers youth a wide range of choices and opportunities to learn and grow and serve.

 The 4-H Motto & Slogan